-We’ve talked quite a bit about how to talk about incontinence and the importance of addressing the stigma of incontinence in society.
+We’ve talked quite a bit about how to talk about incontinence.
+And we’ve talked about the importance of addressing the stigma of incontinence in society.
 Incontinence is a symptom of a medical issue, not a standard part of life, no matter your age.
-So we’re thrilled to share the article below from the Mundelein Review!
+So we’re feeling thrilled to share the article below from the Mundelein Review!

-Watching daytime TV, and all of the commercials for incontinence products, one might think that incontinence is a normal part of life and aging.
+Watching daytime TV, and all of the commercials for incontinence products, one might think that it is a normal part of life and aging.

 While television commercials do help in decreasing the stigma attached to incontinence, it is still a very sensitive subject and experts say that is not something that individuals should just live with.